ISISComputingGroup/ibex_developers_manual/Litron-Laser-Timing-Control-(Stanford-DG645).md

 ```
 Note that IOC mode is not the same as device mode.
 IOC mode refers to a value of `auto` or `1` or `2`, the device mode refers to which configuration/setting slot the DG645 is in (0-9).
 IOC mode 1 and 2 refers to device setting slots 1 and 2.

+As of writing auto mode has not been tested on device/instrument as not yet needed.

 ## Summed Delay

 `Summed Delay = dA_0 + dC_0`